MajinB10/Assignment-2/README.md

 Feature2 - Has a background image related to the overall theme of the website.
 The Picture has some words which act as advertisements to the user.
 Below the advertsing words, there is a shop now button.
 Clicking on the shop now button will lead to the shop.html file. <br /><br />
 Feature3 - Shows cetegories of products which are avaiable in our store.
 These objects cannot be clicked on and only has a hover effect placed on them.<br /><br />
 Feature4 - Has a featured sections which shows popular products bought by our previous customers. clicking on this object will open the specific product.html file.
 Object has hover attributes.<br />
+Feature5 - When Clicking on the cart icon on the bottom right of the product, the user will be redirected to the cart page. <br /><br />
-Feature5 - We have created a banner to advertise the current event that our e-commerce store offers.
+Feature6 - We have created a banner to advertise the current event that our e-commerce store offers.
 Below that banner i hava a Explore Now button which, once clicked, will open shop.html.<br /><br />
-Feature6 - We have created a footer for my website.
+Feature7 - We have created a footer for my website.
 It conatins all of the store's contact information.
 All of the elements placed inside the footer are interactable.
 Clicking them will redirect you to the relevant page.<br /><br />
-Feature7 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
+Feature8 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
-Feature8 - Page is responsive.<br /><br />
+Feature9 - Page is responsive.<br /><br />

 ## ----------Shop.html----------
 Feature1 - Has a navigation Bar to navigate to different parts of the website.
 Each navbar elemet will lead to a new html file created by us.
 Navigation Bar is created using Bootstrap.<br /><br />
 Feature2 - There is a shop header which shows that you are in the shop section of the website.<br /><br />
 Feature3 - Below he shop header, all the products offered by our e-commerce store will be shown.
 Each product is interactable and has an hover effect.
 Once the user clicks onto the product, the respective product.html file will be opened.<br /><br />
+Feature4 - When Clicking on the cart icon on the bottom right of the product, the user will be redirected to the cart page. <br /><br />
-Feature4 -  We have created a footer for my website.
+Feature5 -  We have created a footer for our website.
 It contains all of the store's contact information.
 All of the elements placed inside the footer are interactable.
 Clicking them will redirect you to the relevant page.<br /><br />
-Feature5 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
+Feature6 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
-Feature6 - Page is responsive.<br /><br />
+Feature7 - Page is responsive.<br /><br />

 ## ----------Product.html---------- (hair-product1.html,hair-product2.html,hair-product3.html,face-product1.html,face-product2.html,face-product3.html,body-product1.html,body-product2.html,body-product3.html,perfume-product1.html,perfume-product2.html,perfume-product3.html)
 NOTE: This is a landing page when the user selects a product.
 This page will not be shown in the navigation bar.<br /><br />